01Head of Household Filing Status

 If you pay an individual rather than a day camp or child care center, that person cannot be your spouse, the child’s parent, or another one of your dependents.
 You—and your spouse if you’re married and file a joint return—must have earned income to qualify.

 You can’t claim this credit if you’re married but file a separate return, and you can only include costs not paid for or reimbursed by your employer.
-It’s not refundable.
+It’s not a refundable credit.

-You can claim the Earned Income Tax Credit even if you don’t have a child dependent, but it’s worth a lot more money if you do have dependents.
+You can claim the Earned Income Tax Credit even if you don’t have a child dependent, but it’s worth a lot more money if you do have one or more.
 This credit aims to put dollars back into the pockets of lower income families.
 It’s refundable.

 Two popular education tax credits survived the TCJA ax as well: the Lifetime Learning Credit and the American Opportunity Credit.
-You can claim either one of them—both not both—for yourself if you qualify, and you can also claim them for your spouse or your dependents.
+You can claim either one of them—but not both—for yourself if you qualify, and you can also claim one them for your spouse or each of your dependents.

-If more than one of you is pursuing postsecondary education, you can claim one credit for one student and the other for another.
-You just can’t use the same student expenses to claim both.
+In other words, you can claim one credit for one student and the other for another if more than one of you is pursuing postsecondary education.
+You just can’t use the same student's expenses to claim both.

 The student must be in the first four years of college to qualify for the American Opportunity Credit, but the Lifetime Learning Credit doesn’t share this restriction.
-The maximum AOC is $2,500 per student while the maximum LLC is capped at $2,000 per student.
-It’s equal to 20 percent of the first $10,000 you pay in tuition and fees annually.
+The maximum AOC is $2,500 per student and up to 40% of that is refundable, while the maximum LLC is capped at $2,000 per student.
+It’s equal to 20% of the first $10,000 you pay in tuition and fees annually.

 Your dependents will also help qualify you for various tax deductions.
 The student loan interest deduction is worth up to $2,500 in interest you paid on qualified student loans over the course of the year for yourself, your spouse, or your dependents.

-And you don’t have to itemize and forego 2018's increased standard deduction to claim this one.
-It’s an above-the-line deduction on the first page of Form 1040.
+You don’t have to itemize and forego 2018's increased standard deduction to claim this one.
+It’s an above-the-line adjustment to income.
 The earliest versions of the TCJA initially eliminated this deduction, but it was saved in final negotiations so it’s still available.

-Your dependents’ expenses can also contribute to the medical expense deduction if you decide to itemize on your return.
-You can claim a deduction for the portion of your overall expenses that exceed 7.5 percent as of the 2018 tax year.
-The TCJA reduces this threshold from 10 percent, but only through 2018.
-It goes back up to 10 percent in the 2019 tax year.
+Your dependents’ expenses can also contribute to the medical expense deduction if you decide to itemize on your tax return.
+You can claim a deduction for the portion of your overall expenses, including many health insurance premiums, that exceed 7.5% of your adjusted gross income (AGI) as of the 2018 tax year.
+The TCJA reduces this threshold from 10%, but only through 2018.
+It goes back up to 10% in 2019.

 No More Personal Exemptions?
 You Can Still Claim These Tax Credits

-CPAs and the Internal Revenue Service—not to mention Joe Taxpayer—are all still reeling a little from the significant changes that took effect in January 2018 under the Tax Cuts and Jobs Act.
-One of the biggest changes under the new tax law is the elimination of personal exemptions.
+Some significant tax changes took effect in January 2018 under the Tax Cuts and Jobs Act (TCJA), and now it's time to apply them to our tax returns as the deadline for filing 2018 tax year draws near.
+One of the biggest changes under the new tax law was the elimination of personal exemptions.

 The exemption was $4,050 in the 2017 tax year.
 You could cut $4,050 off your taxable income for yourself, as well as $4,050 for your spouse and for each of your dependents.
 Do the math.
 A married couple with three children could deduct $20,250—$4,050 times five–paying tax on that much less income.
 It was a pretty good deal.

 So is it even worth claiming dependents at all anymore?
-It can be, because several other tax perks depend on having them.
+It can be, because several other tax breaks depend on having them.